hassoon1986/ethereum-org-website/src/content/developers/docs/ides/index.md

 ## Desktop IDEs

-Most established IDEs have built plugins to enhance Ethereum developer experience.
+Most established IDEs have built plugins to enhance the Ethereum development experience.
 At a minimum, they provide syntax higlighting for [smart contract languages](/developers/docs/smart-contracts/languages/).

 **Visual Studio Code -** **_Professional cross-platform IDE with official Ethereum support._**